Fault Diagnosis and Prognosis Capabilities for Wind Turbine Hydraulic Pitch Systems: Discussion

-The topology of a system may change in different operational modes, or according to system excitation via different paths of control.
-This can be utilized to enhance fault isolation over what is visible from the standard structural isolability analysis.
-Active fault isolation is a set of techniques where control inputs are excited and/or operational mode is changed, to explore different input-to-output paths in topology.
+Another approach to improve on the effectiveness of the structure-based diagnosis, pertains to \emph{active fault isolation}, i.e., a set of techniques where control inputs are excited and/or operational mode is changed, to explore different input-to-output paths in topology.
 Structural results for active fault isolation were presented in \citep{blankeStructuralDesignSystems2007}, and enhanced isolation by shifting between operational modes, was shown for a water-hydraulic medical "water for injection" plant in \citep{laursenFaultDiagnosisWater2008a}.
 Methods for signal-based active isolation enhance the structural results by using the time/frequency domain properties, which structural analysis does not necessarily show.
-A generic setup for active fault diagnosis was published in \citep{poulsenActiveFaultDiagnosis2008}, with demonstration of active diagnosis on a high fidelity wind turbine simulation in \citep{niemannFaultDiagnosisCondition2018} where continuous-time analysis and linear system assumptions were utilized.
+A generic setup for active fault diagnosis was published in \citep{poulsenActiveFaultDiagnosis2008}, and tested on a high fidelity wind turbine simulation in \citep{niemannFaultDiagnosisCondition2018} where continuous-time analysis and linear system assumptions were utilized.

+As discussed in \mbox{Section~\ref{new5}}, the robustness of fault detection can be compromised by parametric and model uncertainty.
+Condition \mbox{\eqref{eq:condition_bounds}} relies on the calculation of bounds on conservative bounds on the gradients $\frac{\partial \breve{r}}{\partial p}$, $\frac{\partial \breve{r}}{\partial d}$ and $\frac{\partial \breve{r}}{\partial f}$, which could limit what can be detected.
+Methods based on signal processing and statistical change detection offer supplementary features that enhance diagnosability of faults even in the presence of noise.
+For example, a test statistics $g_r$ of $r(t)$ can be compared with a threshold $h$ that is obtained by imposing requirements on probabilities of detection and false alarms \mbox{\cite{blankeDiagnosisFaultTolerantControl2016}}.
+Additional robustness can be achieved without sacrificing sensitivity by using commissioning data to obtain adaptive thresholds.